Just released! BiCon's Handbook for attenders

 What about my family?

-Not everyone at BiCon identifies as "bi".
+Not everyone at BiCon identifies as “bi”.
 Non-bi partners and children are welcome too!
-We will be providing daytime crèche space throughout BiCon and plan to include some family-friendly activities on Saturday.
-Childcare provisions and activities are subject to demand, so if you'd like to make use of them, do get your booking form in soon.
+Childcare provisions and activities are organised subject to demand – so if you’d like to make use of them, do get your booking form in soon.

 How much does it cost?

 Ticket prices range on a sliding scale (based on income).
-For full details see the "Booking a Place" page.
-Day passes start at £12 (unwaged), and passes for the whole event, including accommodation are available from £97 (unwaged) to £200.
+For full details see the Registration page.
+Day passes start at £10 (unwaged) and passes for the whole event including accommodation are available from £115 (unwaged).

 How do I book?
 Can I just turn up?

 If you want to come along for the whole event and to stay in the on-site accommodation, you must book in advance.
-But if you're only a short journey away or staying locally, you're welcome to just turn up on the day.
+But if you’re only a short journey away or staying locally, you’re welcome to just turn up on the day.
+You can buy non-residential passes or day passes at any time including at BiCon itself.
 Day tickets cover all the activities in a particular day including the evening entertainments.

 If I book a place, do I get an information pack?

-Once we receive your booking you'll be added to our mailing list for important information and updates.
-You will also receive an information booklet about 2 weeks before the event.
-This contains practical details about the venue, directions, and the all important "BiCon code of Conduct" which ensures that BiCon remains a safe and tolerant space for everyone who attends.
-Full programme details will be available only when you arrive at BiCon, although we will try to update our "programme" page on the website as the schedule fills up.
+Once we receive your booking you’ll get an acknowledgement within 30 days and be added to our mailing list for important information and updates.
+You will also receive an information booklet about two weeks before the event.
+This contains practical details about the venue, directions, and the all important “BiCon Code of Conduct” which ensures that BiCon remains a safe and tolerant space for everyone who attends.

 How do I find out more?